vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/catalog.md

 You can use the `<Catalog>` component directly in Markdown to display the catalog.

-::: md-demo Homepage Catalog Demo
+::: preview Homepage Catalog Demo

 <!-- Used to limit height -->
 <div class="catalog-display-container">